Too Many Kisses: Legacy

 This film is notable for being the earliest surviving film to feature Harpo Marx of the Marx Brothers.
 It is the only film in which he did not star alongside his brothers.
 (His youngest brother Zeppo appeared in the similarly titled A Kiss in the Dark, released three months later).
-Harpo plays the Village Peter Pan and technically has speaking lines (albeit not heard, because this is a silent film) for the first and last time in his career.
+Harpo plays the Village Peter Pan and technically has speaking lines (albeit not heard, because this is a silent film) for the first and last time in his screen career.

 For several years, Too Many Kisses had been considered a lost film until a print was discovered in the early 1970s.
 It has since been restored by the Film Preservation Society.
 On November 29, 2020, the film was shown on television for the first time on Turner Classic Movies and was released on Blu-ray the following day.
 Harpo's son Bill Marx composed and recorded a soundtrack for this restoration.